 With Kids: There are some amazing museums in Italy to explore with kids on a rainy day.
 From MUSE – The Science Museum of Trento to Esapolis – The Living Museum of Insects, Silkworms and Bees in Padua and the National History Museum in Venice, there are many options to keep curious kids entertained for hours when it rains outside.

 A personal favourite of mine is the Museo della Civilta Contadina Carlo Etenli.
 You will find it huddled in the Berici Hills just outside Vicenza in Northern Italy.
 In a series of huge rooms, this museum houses an incredible collection illustrating Italian agricultural and village life over the last two centuries.

 2. Head to a Historical Library or a Bookshop

 If you love books, you will be in heaven in Italy.
 There are many historical libraries dotted all over the country which can be visited on a guided tour or individually.
-Often nestled in lavish buildings which are beautiful to look at and learn about, these libraries have rich collections of historical manuscripts and old books.
+Often nestled in lavish buildings which are beautiful to look at and learn about, these libraries have rich collections of illuminated manuscripts and precious first editions.